-It is assumed that stormwater management will be incorporated into the design of the proposed development.
+It is understood that stormwater management will be incorporated into the design of the proposed development.

 LID stormwater management design requires the practical availability of unsaturated, sufficiently pervious soil with depth and aerial extent to accommodate the infiltration of stormwater run-off created by land development.
+The separation distance for LID is typically taken as 1.0 m above the seasonal high groundwater table.

-Based on the information collected at the test pit locations, and the above cited criteria, the sand material encountered at the test hole locations has potential for use in LID stormwater management design.
+Based on the information collected at the test pit locations, and the above cited criteria, while the sand material encountered at the test hole locations has potential for use in LID stormwater management design, consideration needs to be given to the observed groundwater levels of 1.5 to 1.7 m bgs.

-Three (3) grain size distribution analyses were carried out on samples obtained from the sand stratum in Test Pits TP3 and TP5 (0.7 m bgs).
+Four (4) grain size distribution analyses were carried out on samples obtained from the sand stratum in Test Pits TP1 to TP3.
 The results are presented in Appendix B.

-For consideration in design, based on the grain size distribution, the estimated hydraulic conductivity (K) of the sand ranged between 1.0×10^{-2} and 2.2×10^{-2} cm/s.
-This corresponds with estimated infiltration rates of about 75 to 100 mm/h.
-Further information regarding LID stormwater management can be provided once more detailed design information becomes available.
-If LID is considered, it is recommended to install monitoring wells to establish the stabilized groundwater levels to assist with design.
+For consideration in design, based on the grain size distribution, the estimated hydraulic conductivity (K) of the sand ranged between 1.0×10^{-2} and 2.9×10^{-2} cm/s.